erickertz/csv-exercise/README.md

 ## Assumptions

-You know what they say about assumptions
+You have golang 1.13 installed and or docker / docker-compose and know how to use them.

 ## How To